Quantum enhanced real-time sensing of protein-gold adsorption kinetics: Results

-Finally, we plot the data for the protein binding process using the refelctivity of the probe beam of the TMBSS source.
-This plot is shown in fig~\ref{fig:Quantum}a.
+\textit{Quantum results}: We plot the data for the protein binding process using the reflectivity of the probe beam of the TMBSS source.
+This plot is shown in Fig.~\ref{fig:Quantum}(a).
 As the protein binds, the signal increases due to the shift in SPR dip towards the right increasing the reflectivity similar to the coherent source.
 While taking the data, we change the conjugate manually by the same proportion as the probe.
-It more or less ensures that we have the same absorption on conjugate as the probe.
-Thus we ensure that we get the maximum quantum advantage possible at that absorption level.
+Matching the absorption on conjugate path with that of the probe path ensures that we get the maximum quantum advantage possible at that absorption level.

-It is easier to see the quantum advantage in the SNR plot as a function of time reported in fig~\ref{fig:Quantum}b.
+It is easier to see the quantum advantage in the SNR plot as a function of time reported in Fig.~\ref{fig:Quantum}(b).
 The quantum advantage here is defined as,

 The quantum advantage of the TMBSS light is realized when we take the intensity difference between the probe and the conjugate.
-The signal in this plot is the amplitude of the modulated peak at 2MHz and the noise is quantified by taking the average of the side bands as shown in Fig~\ref{fig:AOM}.
-We can see the quantum advantage of 4dB despite the total absoeption of $\alpha=0.74$.
+The signal in this plot is the amplitude of the modulated peak at 2 MHz and the noise is quantified by taking the average of the side bands as shown in Fig.~\ref{fig:AOM}.
+We can see the quantum advantage of 4 dB despite the total absorption of $\alpha=0.74$.
 The SNR for TMBSS looks flat because of a very small change in absorption.
 This plot demonstrates the quantum advantage of using TMBSS in applications involving biokinetic processes.

 \textit{Kinetic parameter estimation sensitivity}: The interaction dynamics of the adsorption of BSA protein molecule on the gold surface and the corresponding reflectivity change can be modeled based on the framework given in \cite{xiao2019super}.
 The Reflected intensity denoted by R can be expressed as a function of t as follows,

 where $A$ is the initial reflected intensity at time $t=0$, $B$ is the maximum change in reflected intensity as it reaches equilibrium and $k_{s}$ is the observable rate constant in units of $s^{-1}$.
 The approximate mean value of the rate constant $k_{s}$ can be found out using the non-liner fit as shown in Fig.~\ref{fig:datafitting}.
 For our setup, we find the values as follows $A=0.4601$, $B=0.0603$ and $k_{s}=0.0046\,s^{-1}$.
 The statistical errors in these parameters are expected to be few percent based on the error bars shown in Fig.~\ref{fig:datafitting}.
 These error bars were obtained by taking 10 shots for each time t.
 Here we focus mainly on showing the improvement in the sensitivity of estimating the parameter $\Delta k_{s}$ when the signal is shot-noise limited.
 Eq.~(7) can be written as,